-Level II At this level employees serve as a correctional security captain with overall responsibility for the operations of an assigned shift within a medium or maximum-security facility or institution or they may serve as an assistant to a superior officer in a large correctional institution, or administrator of an A&R security unit at the Lexington Assessment and Reception Center.
-Responsibilities may involve assisting the chief of security in the management and operation of facility security functions, supervision of unit supervisors on an assigned shift, direction of the correctional emergency response team, and responsibility for the operation of the facility after normal business hours or in the absence of the warden.
+Level II At this level employees serve as a correctional security captain with overall responsibility for the operations of an assigned shift within a medium or maximum-security facility and supervision of staff.
+Responsibilities may involve ensuring the proper functioning of the electronic, mechanical, surveillance, and physical security systems; overseeing physical and sanitary conditions, special investigations, and adherence to operational and policy protocols; directing the correctional emergency response team; and assumption of the operation and management of the facility after normal business hours or in the absence of the warden.

 NOTE: Successful completion of the GED test is based upon standards established by the Oklahoma Department of Education.

 Education and Experience requirements at this level consist of those identified in Level I and one additional year of correctional or security work for a government agency or private corrections agency in a supervisory capacity.